MILE: A Mechanically Isomorphic Hand Exoskeleton and Visuotactile Robotic Hand for Data Collection in Dexterous Manipulation: Imitation Learning Experiment

 \subsubsection{Hardware}

-The platform consists of a RealSense D435 records RGB\mbox{-}D of the hand-object workspace.
-All streams are logged on a workstation running Ubuntu 22.04 with an Intel Core i9\mbox{-}14900KF CPU and an NVIDIA RTX~4090D GPU.
+The platform includes a RealSense D435 for external observation of the hand--object workspace.
+All streams are logged on a workstation running Ubuntu 22.04 with an Intel Core i9\mbox{-}14900KF CPU and an NVIDIA RTX~4090 GPU.
+The platform supports synchronized external RGB\mbox{-}D acquisition, while the visual observations supplied to the policies are task dependent.

-We evaluate the effectiveness of our system and the quality of the collected visuo-tactile demonstrations on a diverse suite of contact-rich manipulation tasks (Fig.~\ref{fig:tele_rotate}).
-To illustrate motion diversity we also performed 3 representative tasks:

-\textbf{(1) In-Hand Rotation.} With the wrist immobilized, the object is placed in the palm in a random orientation.
-The robot is allowed to move only the fingers.
-Taking rubic cube as examples, success is declared if, within a fixed time budget, the cube is reoriented so that the red face is upward without any drop or loss of control.
-This task probes fine in-hand dexterity and continuous multi-contact regulation.

-\textbf{(2) Dexterous Grasp.} This group targets grasp types that intrinsically require multi-finger coordination beyond a two-finger parallel gripper, including Dual-Sphere Pinch, Push Grip and Bar Palmar Hold.
-Success is declared if the specified grasp is achieved and maintained without slip or drop.